Whitsunday Islands Travel Guide

 Entry requirements

 US nationals must have a valid passport on arrival.
-A pre-obtained Electronic Travel Authority (ETA) is required for stays of up to three months.
+A pre-obtained Electronic Travel Authority (ETA) is required for tourism or business visits of up to 90 days.

-Canadian nationals require a passport valid for intended period of stay.
-A pre-arranged Electronic Travel Authority (ETA) is required for stays of up to three months.
+Canadian nationals require a passport valid on the day of entry into Australia.
+An Electronic Travel Authority (ETA) must be arranged in advance for stays of up to 90 days.

-New Zealanders require a valid passport on entry to Australia.
-A Special Category Visa (SCV) is issued on arrival after completing a passenger card.
+New Zealand nationals require a valid passport to enter Australia.
+A Special Category Visa (SCV) is typically granted on arrival after completing a passenger card, provided the traveller meets eligibility criteria.

 Useful contacts